Donald Trump's Tweets leave migrants in limbo | DW | 24.06.2019

 But in typical, unorthodox fashion, he took to Twitter on Saturday to call off the operation, praising Mexico for its good work in stemming the tide of US-bound migrants.

-The land border crossing between the Mexican city Tijuana and the US city of San Diego is the busiest in the western hemisphere.
-And on the Mexican side, many are deeply concerned that Trump's threat to send back million of illegal immigrants would precipitate a humanitarian crisis.
+The land border crossing between the Mexican city of Tijuana and the US city of San Diego is the busiest in the western hemisphere.
+And on the Mexican side, many are deeply concerned that Trump's threat to send back millions of illegal immigrants would precipitate a humanitarian crisis.

 Tijuana is already overwhelmed by the thousands of migrants from Central America waiting for their asylum applications to be processed.